WAGES

 Peer-Reviewed Publications

-Cundiff, J. L., Warner, L. R., McCormick-Huhn, K., & Shields, S. A. (in press; 2021).
+Cundiff, J. L., Warner, L. R., McCormick-Huhn, K., & Shields, S. A. (2022).
 The Workshop Activity for Gender Equity Simulation (WAGES): An Evidence-Based Experiential Learning Tool for Educating about Gender Bias across Learning and Work Contexts.
 In A. Nordstrom & W. Goodfriend (Eds.), Innovative stigma and discrimination reduction programs.
 Abingdon, United Kingdom: Taylor & Francis Routledge.

 McCormick-Huhn, K., Kim, L. M., & Shields, S. A. (2019).
 Unconscious bias interventions for business: An initial test of WAGES-Business (Workshop Activity for Gender Equity Simulation) and Google’s “re:Work” trainings.
 Analyses of Social Issues and Public Policy, 0, 1-40.
 DOI: 10.1111/asap.12191